Dani-Katas/2025-atm-machine/README.md

 - **Request and response handling**: Built-in support for parsing parameters, request bodies, and generating structured responses.
 - **Error handling**: Graceful handling of validation errors, syntax errors, and unknown errors.
 - **Cross-platform support**: Works with Node.js, Deno, and Bun.
+- **Dependency Injection Support**: Use your favorite dependency injection library (e.g., Inversify) to inject dependencies into controllers.

 ## Project Structure